 Ed concentrates his practice in construction law and commercial litigation and has successfully tried numerous construction and commercial cases in the mid-Atlantic region.
 He has obtained many verdicts over one million dollars and also has successfully defended clients against numerous multi-million dollar claims.

 Ed has authored numerous articles relating to the construction industry.
 He is also a highly sought-after lecturer on the subjects of bidding law, delay claims, scope claims and project management.
-Seminars he has created for various trade organizations include: " Construction Project Documentation: Improving Your Chances For Victory " and " The Steel Crisis: Where Are We and What Can Be Done About It?," which were presented to the Associated Builders and Contractors of Delaware, the Delaware Contractors Association and the Southeast chapter of the Mechanical Contractors Association, " Blame, Claims and Time Frames: How To Better Manage Risk and Reward on Construction Projects," given to the Mechanical Contractors Association and the Contractors Association of Eastern Pennsylvania, and " Trying the Construction Jury Trial," presented at the Construction Law Session of the ABA section on Litigation.
+Seminars he has created for various trade organizations include: Construction Project Documentation: Improving Your Chances For Victory and The Steel Crisis: Where Are We and What Can Be Done About It?, which were presented to the Associated Builders and Contractors of Delaware, the Delaware Contractors Association and the Southeast chapter of the Mechanical Contractors Association, Blame, Claims and Time Frames: How To Better Manage Risk and Reward on Construction Projects, given to the Mechanical Contractors Association and the Contractors Association of Eastern Pennsylvania, and Trying the Construction Jury Trial, presented at the Construction Law Session of the ABA section on Litigation.

 During his spare time, Ed enjoys golf, squash and cycling.

 News & Publications

 •Year of Mergers and Leadership: Changes in Midsize Firm Market

 •Up in the Air: Drones and the future of the construction job site

 •Good News for Contractors Who Work on Delaware Public Projects